65(a) Osbourne Road, Portsmouth, PO5

 Two stories are repeated regularly about Pimania.
 That the game was cited in a divorce case, and that someone told Automata they were going to Bethlehem on Christmas Day and either went, or were persuaded not to at the last minute.
 It's a good story and like a lot of good stories it gathers its own momentum and is retold and embellished.
 Tomorrow, I'll have a look and see if it's worth tracking the evolution of the story.

 20/09/2024.
 Pimania, evolution of a Bethlehem anecdote.
-I did start tracking this but it's not that interesting, lets skip it.
+I did start tracking the way this story is retold and embellished but it's not that interesting, lets skip it.
 I'm going to finish talking about Pimania with a couple of stories from C&VG.

 C&VG October 1984 page 22 |